awsdocs/amazon-vpc-peering-guide/doc_source/vpc-peering-security-groups.md

 1. Specify the type, protocol, and port range as required\.
 For **Source** \(or **Destination** for an outbound rule\), enter the ID of the security group in the peer VPC\.
 **Note**
-The peer VPC can be a VPC in your account, or a VPC in another AWS account\.
+Security groups in a peer VPC are not automatically populated in the list\.

 1. Choose **Save**\.